Durham Students' Union: NUS Affiliation

 A third referendum on NUS affiliation was held in January 2011 with 60% of students voting to reaffiliate with NUS.

+In 2015, another referendum reaffirmed NUS affiliation (61% supported affiliation), with an 11% voter turnout.
+The SU currently remains affiliated with the NUS.

+2020 sabbatical student officer elections

 In 2020, there was a controversy surrounding the results of the 2020 election, with 58% of votes for Re-Open Nominations being cast aside as a result of alleged rule breaches by the Re-Open Nominations campaign.
 The Re-Open Nominations campaign faced accusations of racism and after the election has been cited as the cause of a spike in racist online abuse.
 Several college Common Rooms have chosen to 'disaffiliate', 'disassociate' or 'disengage' from the Students Union citing the decision to dismiss Re-Open Nominations.

+This led to Durham SU to conduct a democracy review, with the aim of reviewing the unions democracy processes and to suggest improvements.
+Multiple issues were identified, including the need for better communication and a less binary voting system.

+Palatinate Independence Debate

 In 2022, Durham university's student newspaper Palatinate's editorial board voted 97% in favour of becoming an independent newspaper, and leaving Durham Students Union.